gn0/lui/README.md

 Response:

 > Don't prioritize speed over code quality and maintainability, even when using LLMs.
 Care about consistency and long-term effects, not just a working solution.

+### Choosing the right context window

+Each model is limited by a maximum number of tokens that it can process at once.
+This is called the context window.
+Even though models support relatively large context windows, larger windows consume more GPU memory.
+So unless you run small models or send prompts with small contexts, you will probably benefit from calibrating the context window for each model to match your available VRAM.

+The context window is set by Open WebUI when querying Ollama, via the parameter called `num_ctx`.
+You can modify the value that it sets by going to `Settings` > `Models`, and clicking on the edit button for the model that you want to calibrate.
+Click on "Show" near "Advanced Params," and scroll down to `num_ctx`.

+The value for this parameter should be chosen such that the model stays fully in VRAM.
+Verify this by monitoring CPU and GPU usage (with tools like [`htop`](https://github.com/htop-dev/htop) and [`nvtop`](https://github.com/Syllo/nvtop)) while the model is processing your prompt.
+If you choose a context window size larger than what your VRAM can handle, Ollama will fall back on CPU processing, resulting in GPU underutilization.
+Your goal is to find the largest context window that still allows the model to run entirely in VRAM, enabling full GPU utilization.

 ## License